CloudLabs-MOC/CloudLabs-SEED/Network Security/DNSSEC/DNSSEC.md

 ## 5 Task 3: Set Up the Root Server

 The procedure to set up the root server is the same as that in the previous task.
-Remember to add theedu zone’s DS record to the zone file, before signing the zone.
+Remember to add the edu zone’s DS record to the zone file, before signing the zone.

 Testing.
 Run the following commands to get different types of records from the root nameserver.
 Provide